Grand Parade Celebrates Wheat Ridge and the Carnation Festival

 Nominations for the Festival Royalty is now closed.

-The Wheat Ridge Carnation Parade will roll west along 38th Ave from Ames Street to Upham Street on Saturday, August 12th beginning at 9:30am MST.
-Established in 1969, the Parade is among one of the longest standing traditions held to celebrate the incorporation of our beloved Wheat Ridge.
-The Parade features local schools, businesses, and nonprofit organizations that always show up to have fun and impress the crowd!
-Join us for a rockin’ good time with our “Rock n’ Carnations” theme this year!
+The Wheat Ridge Carnation Grand Parade will roll west along 38th Ave from Ames Street to Upham Street on Saturday, August 12th beginning at 9:30am MST.
+Established in 1969, this parade is among one of the longest standing traditions held to celebrate the incorporation of our beloved Wheat Ridge.
+The Grand Parade features local schools, businesses, and nonprofit organizations that always show up to have fun and impress the crowd!
+Join us for Year 54!
+Parade entry application closes on Saturday, July 29th.

-Through the incorporation of a theme, the Parade seeks to celebrate not only Wheat Ridge’s growth as a city but also the evolution and expansion of Rock n’ Roll in the 70’s.
-The theme encourages participants to really stretch their imagination to creatively include carnations in their entries.
-Prior to the Parade, the Wheat Ridge Grange (3850 High Court) will offer a Pancake Breakfast beginning at 7am MST.
+Prior to the parade, the Wheat Ridge Grange (3850 High Court) will offer a Pancake Breakfast beginning at 7am MST.
 Join us for a delicious breakfast and find a seat to enjoy our community parade!